-Canadian whisky (spelled without the e) is a blend of aged grain whisky and heavier flavored blended whiskies that's aged in oak casks for a minimum of three years.
-There are no limitations as to the grain, distilling proof, formula, or type of barrels used.
+Canadian whisky (spelled without the e) is a blend of aged grain whisky and heavier-flavored blended whiskies; it's aged in oak casks (usually white oak barrels) for a minimum of three years.
+No rules limit the grain, distilling proof, formula, or type of barrels used.
 Each distiller is allowed to make its own type of whisky.
-Most Canadian whisky is aged in white oak barrels.
-Canadian whiskies sold in the United States are blends bottled at a minimum of 80 proof and are generally three years old or older.
-Popular brands include
+Canadian whiskies sold in the United States are blends bottled at a minimum of 80 proof and are generally 3 years old or older.
+Popular brands include the following:

-- ✓ Black Velvet: 80 proof and 3 years old. - ✓ Canadian Club: 80 proof and 6 years old. - ✓ Canadian Mist: 80 proof and 3 years old. - Crown Royal, Crown Royal Special Reserve, and Crown Royal XR: All 80 proof. - ✓ Seagram's VO: 86 proof; aged for 6 years (the VO means "Very Own" or "Very Old"). - ✓ Tangle Ridge: 100-percent rye whisky aged for 10 years in oak barrels, blended with sherry and other natural flavors, and then recased before bottling.
+- ▶ Black Velvet: 80 proof and 3 years old. - ✓ Canadian Club: 80 proof and 6 years old. - ✓ Canadian Mist: 80 proof and 3 years old. - Crown Royal, Crown Royal Special Reserve, and Crown Royal XR: All 80 proof. - ✓ Seagram's VO: 86 proof; aged for 6 years (the VO means "Very Own" or "Very Old"). - ✓ Tangle Ridge: 100-percent rye whisky aged for 10 years in oak barrels, blended with sherry and other natural flavors, and then recased before bottling.